Can Interpretation Predict Behavior on Unseen Data?: Generalization Behavior

-We visualize all models according to their OOD output probabilities in Figure~\ref{fig:tsne-ood-prob}.
-One cluster has near-0\% OOD accuracy and another has high OOD accuracy, supporting existing claims~\citep{qin2024itreedatadrives,zhao2024distscaling} that \textit{rule-following is a categorical phenomenon, not a continuum}.
-Note, however, a third cluster in which models exhibit nearly identical judgments.
-We now characterize this cluster.
+We visualize all models according to their OOD output probabilities (Fig.~\ref{fig:tsne-ood-prob}).
+In Dyck-1 (Fig.~\ref{fig:tsne-dyck}), one cluster has near-0\% OOD accuracy and another has high OOD accuracy, supporting existing claims~\citep{qin2024itreedatadrives,zhao2024distscaling} that \textit{rule-following is a categorical phenomenon, not a continuum}.
+Outside these two expected \matched{} and \balanced{} clusters, a third cluster of near-identical judgments emerges---a heuristic-based cluster.
+In question formation (Fig.~\ref{fig:tsne-qf}), models likewise separate into a linear-rule cluster (low OOD accuracy) and a hierarchical-rule cluster (high OOD accuracy), supporting the categorical nature of rule-following.